 - 1/8 teaspoon ground clove

-- A good pinch of ground chipotle pepper more if you like heat
+- 1/8 teaspoon ground chipotle pepper more if you like heat

-- Black pepper smoked pepper if you like smoky flavors, to taste
+- ground black pepper smoked pepper if you like smoky flavors, to taste

 - Combine all ingredients into a small bowl and whisk together.
 Taste and add more spices, citrus juice or chipotle for more heat.